andyruwruw/the-garden-bouldering/README.md

 # Why did I make this?

-I haven't been climbing at The Garden in the Willamette Valley long, but one of my biggest gripes with it is the barrier to entry for newer climbers.
-Newer climbers have to deal with the fact that Mountain Project only contains a few coordinate pins for hundreds of boulders and routes, all without definative trails.
+I haven't been climbing at The Garden in the Willamette Valley long, but one of my biggest gripes with it is the **barrier to entry** for newer climbers.

+Newer climbers have to deal with the fact that [Mountain Project](https://www.mountainproject.com/map/105818219/the-garden-boulders) only contains a few coordinate pins for hundreds of boulders and routes, all without definative trails.

 Without a map or trail, the easiest way to learn about The Garden is find a private guide that floats around or go with someone who knows the area.
-Without a trail or a map, my first sessions were spent pulling onto anything I thought looked interesting, which is a great way to start but should be by choice.
+My first sessions were spent pulling onto anything I thought looked interesting, which is a great way to start but should be by choice.

 I understand there can't be guidebooks for The Garden like other home crags, but I hope to gather everything I can about the place I love and make it accessable to more people.